rapid7/insightconnect-plugins/typo_squatter/help.md

 # Description

 Typo Squatter detects cybersquatting of domains and allows for domain scoring.
-This plugin can be used to aid in phishing investigation and analysis.
+This plugin can be used to aid in phishing investigation and analysis, and can be a very useful tool in keeping your organization safe from threats.

 # Key Features